Skip Menu

 1. Choose the right size for your home.

-The standard model has a 24-inch-wide capacity and holds more than eight places settings and six serving pieces.
-Compact models are about 18-inch wide and hold fewer dishes.
+The standard model has a 24-inch-wide capacity and holds more than eight place settings and six serving pieces.
+Compact models are about 18-inch-wide and hold fewer dishes.
 There are also drawer-style units that let you run a small load in one drawer or a full load in both.
 Keep in mind that operating a smaller-capacity dishwasher more frequently may use more energy than running a larger-capacity unit less frequently.

 2. Choose a model with a blue ENERGY STAR label.